An Assignment provides an efficient method of collecting and grading papers from students.

 • Feedback files: allow the uploading of feedback documents into the grading screen.

-13. Select the Grading Method:
+12. Select the Grading Method:

-14. When done, click Save.
-Choose Save and Display to immediately set up a Grading Guide or Rubric.
+17. Choose Save and Display to immediately set up a Grading Guide or Rubric.

-Save and display
+Save and display button

-Return to the Assignments resource page for more information.
+Return to Assignments (Main) for more information.